OTGApps/Dropzones/Readme.md

 * See a map of every USPA dropzone in the US!
 * Detailed information about each dropzone

-Use this app to plan your next skydiving road trip across the uUnited States!
+Use this app to plan your next skydiving road trip across the United States!

 This app is open source.
 Browse the source code here: https://github.com/OTGApps/Dropzones